 The Diamond Kingdom was a land of many faces, from the young and beautiful to the old and ugly, and home to a multitude of different cultures.
 The resource-rich territory spread out across fertile agricultural lands and lumber mills.
 And in the center of the considerable labyrinth of developed residential and commercial property was the neon purple beam shooting from the top of Diamond Castle.

 The flashing police siren painted the empty streets blue and red as it raced down the asphalt.
 Alex sat in the back seat of the Knight’s cruiser, fighting the nagging feeling that the masked driver was glancing at her in the rearview mirror.
 It was a fight she would win.
 If she couldn’t handle this small modicum of stress, she had little hope of overcoming any real pressure, and then she would be no good to those who counted on her the most.
 Since he took command of the military, new faces had entered Drake’s increasingly tight army, and with them an increased sense of rigidness she didn’t recognize.
-She was glad, but not surprised, that her escorts hadn’t respected her enough to confiscate the .357 or its canister.
+She was glad that her escorts hadn’t confiscated the .357 or its canister- it meant they either didn’t respect her, or were secretly allies that knew what she could do with it.
+She knew that not all the Diamond Knights had betrayed her but that you couldn’t simply determine a person’s allegiance by looking at them.
 She occupied her mind by focusing on the Chatter.

-With every second they drove, the purple beam became larger, splashing the sides of the buildings with the warmth of royal light for a mile around.
+With every second they drove, the purple beam became larger, splashing the sides of the buildings with the warmth of royal light for more than a mile around.

-The cruiser pulled up to the grand entrance of the castle.
+The cruiser pulled up to the castle’s grand entrance.
 Alex stepped out and looked up at the place that had long been her home, following the majestic beam until it penetrated the cloud cover blanketing the night sky.

-“I swear I’ve thrown off my faith in the traitor monarch,” she said, trying her best to sound obedient when it was never demanded of her before, “and now give my loyalty to my new king.”
+“I swear to renounce my faith in the traitor monarch,” she said, trying her best to sound obedient when it was never demanded of her before, “and pledge loyalty to my new king.”

 The Knights stopped Alex a few feet away from the crystal seat in the center of the beam.